 Ingrown toenails can be unsightly, painful, and extremely tender.
 If it becomes infected, it can increase the possibility of the infection spreading to the rest of the foot, which is a serious concern for someone who may have a medical condition such as diabetes or who might participate in sports.

 Removing the ingrown toenail allows the infection to be treated, along with the associated skin and tissue.
 This will resolve the pain and tenderness in the toe (or foot) so that a person can once more wear shoes in comfort and/or continue with their regular daily activities.

 Not all ingrown toenails need removal, but it may be necessary if you have recurring ingrown toenails, at-home treatments have been unsuccessful, or if you have a medical condition that may cause complications from an infected toe.

-To find out if you need ingrown toenail removal, contact Gotham Footcare in New York City and schedule a consultation.
+To find out if you need ingrown toenail removal New York City patients are encouraged to contact Gotham Footcare and schedule a consultation.
 The doctors will examine you to verify your eligibility and get started on your treatment plan.

 This outpatient procedure normally uses local anesthesia to numb the toe.
 In some cases, a patient experiencing anxiety may choose to receive light sedation.
 The entire procedure should take less than 15 minutes to perform, though this can vary depending on if there are multiple ingrown toenails present.

-The basic process to remove an ingrown toenail involves removing part of the nail, recutting the toenail into a straight edge, and treating the nail bed underneath.
+At Gotham Footcare in New York City ingrown toenail removal involves removing part of the nail, recutting the toenail into a straight edge, and treating the nail bed underneath.
 Specific procedures including the following common procedures: